 - Iterate on model improvements based on test results

-This approach aligns with emerging generative AI testing best practices, which emphasize starting small with high-impact testing paths.
+This approach aligns with emerging best practices emphasizing starting small with high-impact testing paths 3.

-As models like Ideogram V3 Character and MiniMax Speech-02 HD continue to advance, testing methodologies must evolve alongside them.
-The most promising developments include:
+As models like Ideogram V3 Character and MiniMax Speech-02 HD continue advancing, testing methodologies must evolve:

 - Perceptual testing frameworks that better approximate human judgment